parseablehq/developer-hub/content/docs/release-notes/index.md

 - **Visualized Right Where You Need It**: Forecasts appear directly in the Parseable Explore UI, so you can compare historical and predicted loads at a glance.

 Whether you're scaling infrastructure or just want to avoid surprises, forecasting helps you move from reactive to proactive.

+## v2.3.1

+### Highlights

+- Global search datasets, saved filters, SQL snippets… anything Parseable tracks.
+- 𝗣_𝗠𝗔𝗫_𝗙𝗟𝗔𝗧𝗧𝗘𝗡_𝗟𝗘𝗩𝗘𝗟 env var to configure nested lists; default depth is 10, but you call configure as per your use-case.

+## v2.3.0

+### Enhancements

+- SQL editor visualisation - SQL editor page allows slicing and dicing data exactly as you wish.
+We now added visualisation capabilities to the SQL editor.
+After running a query, you can either inspect the raw rows or quickly switch to a visual chart for better pattern recognition.

+- Home chart improvements - Landing page shows a high level overview of your Parseable instance.
+We have now enhanced the overview section with deeper insights into total ingestion, compression and storage details.

+- We’ve also improved the search API response in the sidebar, so you can quickly look up saved filters, alerts, datasets among others.

+- Streaming response - We have now added support for streaming response for query.
+This improves responsiveness for queries that involve downloading larger data chunks.
+This is available as a flag for the query API.
+Refer to the Parseable docs on how to use this API.

+### Enterprise updates

+- Schema detection improvements: Parseable Enterprise edition supports automatic schema detection.
+The server identifies formats sent by a client when a header is set.
+Server also validates if the format is actually the same as set by header.
+This allows a consistent experience on the server side - so users can reliably build dashboards, alerts and other visualisations without being concerned about an offending client.

+- In some cases where the format doesn’t match the header specified, we now added support for a column that marks this result.
+You can now decide to use the mismatched data or not based on the value of p_format_verified.

+- LLM configuration across roles - As we proceed our journey of adding native Large Language Model (LLM) support to improve MTTR and leverage user’s time better.
+We have now added user specific actions to add LLM config.

+- This means every user can have a separate LLM key and related config and use their config for their tasks with complete isolation from other user’s actions, history etc.

+### Bug Fixes

+- Timezone handling explore page - Fix timezone management on log explore page ensuring accurate log display aligned to user-selected timezones.

+- Settings page access - Ensured the Settings page is consistently accessible to all users, addressing previous visibility inconsistencies.

+- Loaders & error states - Added loading indicators and improved error messaging on user and dataset pages, resulting in a clearer user experience during data fetching and error scenarios.

+- Distinct SQL query in Datasets API - Corrected SQL queries to accurately fetch distinct values, improving dataset API responses.

+- Date stats deletion fix - Fixed deletion issues in date-level statistics, enhancing data consistency.

+- Date level stats fix - Addressed inaccuracies in date-level statistics calculation, ensuring reliable data insights.

+- Reject events when the dataset has too many fields - Implemented validation to reject events with more than 250 fields, improving platform stability.

+- Allow invalid certificates - Allowed intra-cluster communication using invalid certificates, easing integration scenarios.

+### Enterprise fixes

+- ALB Log Regex Fix - Resolved regex parsing issues for ALB logs, ensuring accurate log ingestion.

+- Create Index Form Validation - Fixed validation logic in the Create Index form, resolving form submission issues and improving user feedback during index creation.